nmarsollier/viaduct/docs/content/docs/resolvers/resolver_annotation.md

 #### VariablesProvider

 The `variables` parameter does not allow arbitrarily-computed values to be used as variables.
-To support dynamic use cases, a `VariablesProvider` can be used.
+To support dynamic use cases, a {{< kdoc viaduct.api.VariablesProvider >}} can be used.

 For example, consider a resolver for `MyType.foo` whose required selection set uses variables named `startDate` and `endDate`.
 To provide dynamically-computed values for these variables, the implementation for `MyTypeResolvers.Foo` may nest a class that implements the `VariablesProvider` interface: